Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="osTicket Installaing Folder &#39;rewrite&#39; file is loading " src="https://github.com/user-attachments/assets/ce7bb055-619b-413e-b394-505e34685ce2" />

-## 4. Once the rewrite file is completely installed then click the "finish" button as shown in the image shown below:
+## 4. Once the rewrite file is completely installed then I also click the "finish" button once I was able to successfully install my "rewrite_amd64_en-US" as shown in the image shown below:

 <details><summary>See screenshot 4</summary>